 Spencer Brinkerhoff III

 Are you an aspiring cartoonist or comic book artist?
 Then You Can Draw Comic Book Characters is just for you!
-Following the simple step-by-step projects in this fun and exciting book, beginning artists—both the young and the young at heart—will learn to draw a range of cute and original heroic and villainous comic characters, each with their own background story and superpower!
+Following the simple step-by-step projects in this fun and exciting book, beginning artists—both the young and the young at heart—will learn to draw a range of original heroic and villainous comic characters, each with their own background story and superpower!
 Tips, techniques, and easy-to-understand instructions for drawing faces, hair, costumes, and poses will help you create your own unique characters in no time.
 You’ll not only learn how to design characters from scratch, but you’ll also discover how to add dialog and tell a story using panels.

 The book opens with helpful sections on tools and materials, essential drawing techniques, and color.
 This information ensures that you know the basics before getting started on the step-by-step projects that follow.
 Get to know and draw more than 25 fun characters, including: